20 REASONS TO VISIT NEPAL IN 2022

 THE NATIONAL PARKS

-Large areas of Nepal are protected as national parks, from the jungles of the Terai to the high Himalaya.
+Large areas of Nepal are protected as national parks, from the jungles of the Terai to the high Himalayas.
 Some are remote and can only be reached by trekking–such as the Sagarmatha National Park–whereas others are very accessible from Kathmandu–such as the Shivapuri-Nagarjung National Park.
-Travellers need permits to enter them or to trek in them.
+Travelers need permits to enter them or to trek in them.

 THE MUSEUMS